 Westhoughton has a two-tier system of Local Government.
-Bolton Council is the major authority and administers Highways, Social Services, Education, Planning, Environment, Leisure Services, and Housing and Council Tax benefits.
+Bolton Council is the major authority and administers Highways, Social Services, Education, Planning, Licensing, Environment, Leisure Services, and Housing and Council Tax benefits.
 Homes for Bolton administers housing.

 Westhoughton elects three councillors for the Westhoughton South Ward (which covers the Central, Daisy Hill and Hoskers and Hart Common Wards of the Westhoughton Town Council) and three Councillors for the Westhoughton North and Chew Moor Ward (which covers the White Horse, Wingates and Chequerbent Wards of the Westhoughton Town Council).